TechieCrow/Multicraft_Configs/README.md

 ## Forge Server Configuration

+Note: I will not be adding or updating anymore Forge jar.conf files, they are annoying to setup, maintain and honestly a lot of the hybrid server software is good enough to run only Forge mods now, if you want an updated Forge jar.conf you can use my files as a base for your own.

 ### For Forge Servers:
 1. **Installer Configs**: Update the config and JAR files.
 2. **Non-installer Configs**: Update the config only.